 "Sure."
 Xander said, shivering.

-two policemen stuck their heads together.
-They kept their eyes trained on the
+The two policemen stuck their heads together.
+They kept their eyes trained on the huge idiot.

 "Most likely he escaped from St. Luke's."